xinjianguosccs/hello-world/README.md

 Instructions on how to use GitHub

 Create an issue in the Github repository.
-The issue should be 'Add {your name', e.g., 'Add Xinjian'.
+The issue should be 'Add {your name}', e.g., 'Add Xinjian'.
 Note the issue number.

 Clone the repository: git clone https://github.com/xinjianguosccs/hello-world.git